- a longterm love affair with aeromodellers!

 Thankfully now there is a smaller and lighter sound system available for smaller foam (and also balsa) electric rc warbirds, featuring authentic engine noises such as the Merlin and Allison engines, as well as gun and cannon sounds.

-You can learn more about this system on the MrRCSound Aspire page.
+You can learn more about this system at the MrRCSound website.

 If you've got some experience in radio control flying and are looking for a characteristic and exciting rc airplane to try next, try a warbird!